Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Experiments

 \subsubsection{Synthetic Datasets}

 For the synthetic experiments, we use datasets from the IC Synthetic Hyperspectral Collection, generated using the MATLAB toolbox provided by the Grupo de Inteligencia Computacional at UPV/EHU \cite{SynthToolBox}.
-Each image consists of $128 \times 128$ pixels and 431 spectral bands, synthesized from five endmembers selected from the USGS spectral library.
+Each image consists of \(128 \times 128\) pixels and 431 spectral bands, synthesized from five endmembers selected from the USGS spectral library.
 Specifically, we use the \emph{Spheric Gaussian Field} and \emph{Matern Gaussian Field} mixtures, both of which are commonly used in unmixing benchmarks.

 To simulate topographic and illumination-induced spectral variability, we apply a pixel-wise scaling factor to the original data, producing scaled versions of each dataset.
 An example of a scalar field used for this transformation is shown in Figure \ref{fig:True-mu}.
+This is generated with spatial correlations in the scalar field to mimic natural variations in topography and illumination.

-Both the original and scaled versions are used to validate the proposed preprocessing algorithm and assess its impact on downstream HSU performance.
+Both the original and scaled versions are used to validate the proposed preprocessing algorithm and assess its impact on downstream HU performance.